jhpce-jhu/jhpce_mkdocs/docs/access/onedrive.md

 ![](images/Screen-Shot-2021-03-24-at-10.36.21-AM.png)

 At this point a summary of the configuration will be displayed, and you should select “y” to accept the configuration.
-Finally, you can enter “q” to quit the config process, and you can also close the Firefox browser.
+Finally, you can enter “q” to quit the config process, and you can also close the web browser.

 ![](images/rclone5.png)